Skip to main content

 How it works

 A sentence goes through a few steps before it becomes a result.
-First the system reads the sentence and pulls out the parts that map to a property database: a place, a buy-or-rent intent, a property type, a price range, a room count, must-have amenities, and any nearby points of interest.
+First the system reads the sentence and pulls out the parts that describe a home: a place, whether you want to buy or rent, a property type, a price range, a size range, a floor range, a room layout, the condition of the building, must-haves such as a lift, furnishing or step-free access, whether you want a short let rather than a long one, and any nearby amenities you named.
 Then it resolves the place name against a hierarchical gazetteer of European locations, so "Prague", "Praga", "Praha" and "Prag" all land on the same city.
-The criteria become a database query against the marketplace, with prices converted to euros so currencies do not get in the way.
-The result is a map and a paginated list, and the URL updates to a shareable form you can bookmark or send.
+The criteria become a query against the marketplace, and your budget is normalised to euros behind the scenes, so a figure typed in złoty and a figure typed in euros compare like for like.
+The result is a map and a list, with a URL you can bookmark or send.
+Prices themselves keep displaying in whichever currency you have chosen.

 The reason this matters more in Europe than in any single-country market is that the unit names do not agree across borders.
 A two-bedroom apartment in English is a "T3" in Portuguese real-estate terminology (the number counts rooms, not bedrooms).
 In Czech it is a "3+kk" or "2+1" depending on whether the kitchenette is part of the main room.
 In German listings it is "Drei-Zimmer-Wohnung".
 In Italian "trilocale".
 In Polish "M3".
 None of these map cleanly into the others.
 A dropdown that says "2 bedrooms" in English does not survive translation.
 It changes its meaning every country it crosses.

 Natural-language search sidesteps this by treating the question as language and the result as data.
 You speak the vocabulary of your own market, and the system translates into one canonical schema before searching.
-The same mechanism powers the cross-border use case: a German buyer planning a holiday rental can type "house with a pool near Lake Balaton under €300,000" in German, and get listings from Hungary back, priced in euros, with the same filters they would use at home.
+The same mechanism powers the cross-border use case: a German buyer planning a holiday rental can type "house with a pool near Lake Balaton under €300,000" in German, and get Hungarian listings back, with a budget that means the same thing on both sides of the border and the same filters they would use at home.

 A worked example

 A sentence in another language traces the same path.
-"Mieszkanie dwupokojowe w Warszawie do 400 000 zł" lands on the Warsaw apartments page with a price filter converted to euros internally.
+"Mieszkanie dwupokojowe w Warszawie do 400 000 zł" lands on the Warsaw apartments page, with the złoty budget compared against listings priced in other currencies without you converting anything.

 Where the system asks for help

-A sentence-based search is only as good as its handling of vague or impossible queries.
-Three cases come up regularly.
+A sentence-based search is only as good as its handling of vague or impossible queries, and the rule it follows is that it does not guess.

 These guards exist because silently picking a default is worse than asking one extra question.
 A search system that confidently returns the wrong city is the failure mode this kind of product fails at most often.